New Jersey Expungement Attorney

 Great, you have obtained your entire case history.
 Now its time to begin drafting the expungement petition and related documents!
 The petition for expungement is the formal document that asks the court to order the sealing of your criminal records.
 The petition must include the following information:

 - Your full name.
-If you have changed names, gotten married, or used an alias, you should indicated same.
+If you have changed names, gotten married, or used an alias, you should indicate same.

 - Address of petitioner.